Linzeep/rayuv_privacypolicy/terms_of_use.md

 # Terms of Use

-**Effective Date:** [Insert Date]

-Welcome to UV Raydar ("the App").
-These Terms of Use ("Terms") govern your use of the UV Raydar mobile application provided by [Your Company Name] ("we," "us," or "our").
+Welcome to Raydar UV ("the App").
+These Terms of Use ("Terms") govern your use of the UV Raydar mobile application provided by Lindsey Prentice ("we," "us," or "our").
 By downloading, installing, or using the App, you agree to be bound by these Terms.

 ## 1. Acceptance of Terms